0x00000FF/98shell/docs/codeConvention.md

 ## Braces

+Braces should be placed in [Allman style](https://en.wikipedia.org/wiki/Indentation_style#Allman_style).
+However, there's a exception for lambda expressions.
+For example, If a lambda expression is passed as argument of specific function, then K&R style should be applied.

 ## Spaces

+Tab indent is not recommended, but use space indent.
+Every indents should have 4 spaces.

 ## Comments

 No comments are allowed for describing specific logic.
-Real programmers should talk with codes, not comment.
-Other purposes such as
+Real programmer talks with codes, not comment.
+Other purposes such as Doxygen comments of License header is allowed.